MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/admin-overview/what-is-help.md

 The above image shows three types of help in the admin center:

 1. **Inline help text**.
-Static content that’s up front and is used to relay info that’s critical to the task at hand.
-For example, providing an overview of a feature or setting, explaining the user impact or outcome of a specific action, describing next steps, and more.
+Relays info critical to the task at hand.
 2. **Links to articles**.
-Provide a quick pathway to official help content.
-Rather than interrupt your workflow by forcing you to hunt online for answers, links take you to contextual articles based on the page you're currently using.
+Provide a quick pathway to official documentation so you can learn more.
 3. **Tips**.
 Provide on-the-spot help if you encounter potentially unfamiliar concepts or need additional information about a setting (such as the effect of different values).
 If needed, tips also include links to additional content.

 ## Modern self-help powered by AI